City · Turkey · Europe

 Weather

-Antalya experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-January is the coldest month, with average temperatures ranging from 9°C (48°F) to 16°C (61°F).
-July is the hottest month, with temperatures averaging between 22°C (72°F) and 32°C (90°F).
-The city receives most of its rainfall between December and February, and the summer months are generally dry.
-Spring and autumn offer mild temperatures and are ideal for outdoor activities.
-It's always a good idea to check the weather forecast closer to your travel dates for the most accurate information.
+Antalya enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
+January is the coldest month, with average lows around 8°C (46°F), while August is the hottest, with average highs around 32°C (90°F).
+Rainfall is most common from December to February, with July and August being the driest months.
+Spring and autumn offer comfortable temperatures, making them ideal for exploring the city and its surroundings.
+It is advisable to check the local weather forecast closer to your travel dates for the most accurate information.

 Getting There